arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why in SQL ```SELECT * FROM table WHERE field = null``` does not match records with null ``field``?
 * What's ACID (Atomicity, Consistency, Isolation, Durability)?
 * How would you manage database schema migrations?
+* How is Lazy Loading achieved?
+When is it useful?
+What are its pitfalls?
+* What's the N+1 problem?

 ####[[↑]](#toc) <a name='nosql'>Questions about NoSQL:</a>